BinhDo960/my-face-recognition/README.md

 # SmartBrain-api - v1

-Projects that uses the clarifai api that would take any image and detect any faces from the given image
+Project that uses the clarifai api that would take any image and detect any faces from the given image

 	1. Clone this repo
 	2. Run npm install